Last Updated on March 18, 2023 by Best Vlogging Camera

-But when it comes to the question of how to rank your videos higher on YouTube it is not only the video title and description of your video.
+But with the question of how to rank your videos higher on YouTube, it is not only the video title and description of your video.
 The category our videos belong to couple with some indirect factors such as the engagements on your videos, the likes on your videos, dislikes, comments, shares, the subscribers on your channel, and the watch time, all play a key role in how high your video is ranked on YouTube.

 So, if you wish to rank your video high on search results you must keep these factors in mind and optimize your videos accordingly.
 Here is a small guide to get you started on this process.